Sogefi GroupSogefi Group

 2012

-In july Sogefi consolidates its presence in india with the opening of a new factory producing suspension parts in Pune and a new plant for the production of filter systems in the Bangalore area.
+In july Sogefi consolidates its presence in india with the opening of a new factory producing suspension parts in Pune.

 2011